derFreemaker/Satisfactory/Readme.md

 3. push the code to repo
 4. can download in game

-"bundle all" will check every module exists that is geted with **require({module})** and all **Packages** that are in **[RequiredPackages](https://github.com/derFreemaker/Satisfactory/blob/05084fcd3c762d58193abb0072917733042324c6/PackageTemplate/Info.package.json#L5)** in [Info.package.json](https://github.com/derFreemaker/Satisfactory/blob/05084fcd3c762d58193abb0072917733042324c6/PackageTemplate/Info.package.json)
+"bundle all" will check every module exists that is geted with **require({module})** and exists only one **Time**.
+Also will check if all **Packages** that are in [RequiredPackages](https://github.com/derFreemaker/Satisfactory/blob/05084fcd3c762d58193abb0072917733042324c6/PackageTemplate/Info.package.json#L5) in [Info.package.json](https://github.com/derFreemaker/Satisfactory/blob/05084fcd3c762d58193abb0072917733042324c6/PackageTemplate/Info.package.json) exists.

 ## Run Sequence Overview